-We arrived late in the afternoon to the city of Budapest.
+We arrived late afternoon in the city of Budapest.
 Budapest is the capital of Hungary.
 It is the most populous city of Hungary and one of the largest cities in the European Union.
+Budapest is a beautiful city with amazing architecture and delicious cuisine.
+Budapest has a city vibe, with an old world charm that is hard to resist.
 Continue reading to find out how we explored the Hungarian Capital city of Budapest in 36 hours – this is your perfect Budapest Itinerary covering historical sites, city life and the amazing dinner cruise.

 When I think of Budapest, the picturesque River Danube comes to mind.
 And rightly so, the entire city gets its character and personality from this River, dividing the city to Buda and Pest.